yongatek/caravel_yonga-serv-accelerator/README.md

 ### ACCELERATOR

 Matrices are memory mapped like 2D C arrays.
-The first matrix and the second matrix are write only.
-The third matrix, _control register_ and register _finished_ are read only.
+The first matrix, _control register_ and the second matrix are write only.
+The third matrix, and register _finished_ are read only.

 |           | Base Address| Size (bits)|
 | ---       | ---         | ---        |